strukturart/feedolin/README.md

 ![logo](/images/logo.png)

-## rss-reader and podcast downloader
+## KaiOs - rss-reader and podcast downloader

 - read you favorit rss/atom feeds
 - download or stream your podcasts